-Visitors should enter through the main school gates and park either in the main school car park (disabled parking available) or alternatively use the parking spaces outside Sport (additional disabled parking available).
+Visitors should enter through the main school gates and park either in the front visitors' car park (disabled parking available) or alternatively the main staff car park through the main gates of school.
 If parents are visiting the school, they must enter and register through the main school reception which is located at the front of the school.